sisinflab-swot/cowl/docs/api/io/crud.rst

   via :func:`CowlManager::cowl_manager_set_reader()`.

 You can integrate additional readers by providing suitably populated :class:`CowlReader` instances.
-When implementing one, use the provided :class:`CowlOntology` instance for CRUD operations over the ontology object.
+When implementing one, use the provided :class:`CowlIStream` object to handle detected OWL constructs.
+If you need to manage prefixed IRIs, you can do so through the :class:`CowlSymTable` instance available by calling :func:`CowlIStream::cowl_istream_get_sym_table()`.
 Refer to the built-in readers if you need guidance.

 .. doxygenstruct:: CowlReader